NikitaBeloglazov/clipman/README.md

 __Mostly made for [✨ YTCON](https://github.com/NikitaBeloglazov/ytcon)__

-# Features:
+# 📘 Features:
-* Simple
+* Simple use and simple architecture by KISS
+* User-friendly
 * No additional modules
-* User-friendly hints what to do
-* Coded by KISS method
 * Supports many engines
+* We use PyLint and we comment all our code
+* Active development

-# Using
+# 👽 Using
 ```python3
 import clipman
 clipman.init() # Just initialize module